Pseudomoaner/FAST/README.md

 * No need for a Matlab license - FAST is also available as a free stand-alone application.

 ### Detailed documentation available at https://mackdurham.group.shef.ac.uk/FAST_DokuWiki/dokuwiki/doku.php?id=start

+A publication detailing the implementation and functionality of FAST is currently under preparation.
+In the mean time, if you find this software useful, please cite it using the DOI